ReidsGuides.com

 Camping in Europe can do that to a fellow, even an adolescent boy who normally wouldn't be caught dead doing Julie Andrews impressions.

 I loved the hippie-orange VW campervan my family owned when I lived in Rome as a child (that's it, and me, in the picture on the left).
-It had a tempermental sink, a hilariously dinky engine puttering along at the back that would have trouble motivating a lawn mower let alone drag my family up the side of an Alp, and a moldy canvas siding in the pop-top where I slept at night yet which my parents steadfastly refused to let me ride in whilst cruising down the Authobahn.
+It had a temperamental sink, a hilariously dinky engine puttering along at the back that would have trouble motivating a lawn mower let alone drag my family up the side of an Alp, and a moldy canvas siding in the pop-top where I slept at night yet which my parents steadfastly refused to let me ride in whilst cruising down the Autobahn.

 Seeing the continent by camper allowed us to experience a Europe most travelers on the train-and-hotels route miss.
 The freedom of camping meant I watched a meteor shower from the banks of the Thames, far from the bright lights of London; I battled valiantly with a recalcitrant a washing machine in Northern Italy that turned out to be a dryer (the clothes came out very warm and full of soap powder); and I swam—along with the German kids from the site next to ours—in the little river flowing past our campground deep in the Black Forest.